Sports Kinesiology Injury Prevention and Performance

 Team members: Dr Rodrigo Bini and Professor Patria Hume

-A concussion management strategy: community rugby In New Zealand
+A concussion management strategy: Community rugby In New Zealand

 The aim of this project is to implement and evaluate a concussion management pathway in New Zealand community rugby.